Authentication and the StarLeaf app

 The StarLeaf app needs to be authenticated on a user’s device such that they can receive messages and calls at all times; if users are burdened with logging in to receive messages and calls, they quickly stop being reachable as they resist the tools mandated by their organization in favor of easier-to-use consumer apps.
 The StarLeaf app, once logged in, remains authenticated on a user’s device.

 Organizations already have policies controlling security and mobile device management for core applications and devices.
-The StarLeaf app leverages those existing policies for security, rather than increasing complexity for users.
+The StarLeaf app assists these policies, rather than increasing complexity for users.

 The combination of username and password is a security model that is becoming less popular.
 Users tend to use the same password on multiple cloud services increasing the possibility of passwords being leaked and used in malicious attacks.
 Such attacks are not possible against the StarLeaf system, as it is password-free.

-- A user installs the StarLeaf app on a new device and runs the app for the first time.
+A user installs the StarLeaf app on a new device and runs the app for the first time.
 The app prompts for the user’s email address.
+When it is entered in the app, the app transfers the email address to StarLeaf Cloud.

-- StarLeaf sends an email to the user containing a one-time 6-digit code.
+- StarLeaf Cloud sends an email to this email address containing a one-time 6-digit code.

 The StarLeaf password-free authentication system has a number of aspects to the security it provides:

 - This method of authentication leverages any security policies already in place by only delivering the one-time access code to a user’s own corporate email address.
 Only a person with access to that corporate email account can log in as that user.

 - One-time access codes are 6-digits long and have a lifetime of two hours.

 - A one-time access code is only valid for the device from which it was requested.